Don’t Settle for a LemonStand Up for Your Rights

-This list of material defects can go on, to better suit your situation it is best to consult with a lemon law attorney at CA Lemon Law Firm.
-We have handled many cases and will be able to determine if you qualify, contact us today.
+This list of material defects can go on, to better suit your situation it is best to consult with a California lemon law lawyer.
+We have handled many cases and will be able to determine if you qualify.

 At the quickest, it takes 30 days to settle a lemon law case.
 Otherwise, it may take 3 - 6 months to be completely resolved.
 Depending on the situation, it may take longer because the car company may refuse to repurchase and replace the lemon law vehicle.
 Litigation is a way to get the car company to take action.
 The advantage of being in California for a lemon law case is that there is a provision in the law that requires the car company to pay the consumer’s attorney fees and costs.